The

 style

 perhaps by Neri di Fioravante.
-The stone Baroque facade was
+The stone Baroque

-designed b y B.
+designed by B.

 Buontalenti.